 Ad-hoc information security solutions no longer an option, as companies struggle to keep pace with today’s threats

-London, 29 October 2012 - Organizations need to fundamentally shift their approach to information security in order to meet the threats presented by existing and emerging technologies according to EY’s Global Information Security Survey 2012 report released today.
+PARIS, 29 October 2012: Organizations need to fundamentally shift their approach to information security in order to meet the threats presented by existing and emerging technologies according to EY’s Global Information Security Survey 2012 report released today.
 The report, now in its fifteenth year, is one of the most comprehensive surveys in its field and is based on responses from over 1,850 CIOs, CISOs and other information security executives in 64 countries.

 Organizations are implementing incremental improvements to their information security capabilities to provide short-term solutions — without tackling the issues associated with the overall information security threat.
 With 31% experiencing a higher number of security incidents in the last two years, the need to develop a robust security architecture framework has never been greater.
 However 63% of organizations have no such framework in place and only 16% of respondents report that their information security function fully meets the needs of the organization.

-Commenting on the findings, Paul van Kessel, EY Global IT Risk and Assurance Services Leader says, “The new normal for the CIO is that fast is not fast enough.
+Commenting on the findings, Pascal Antonini, Partner EY says, “The new normal for the CIO is that fast is not fast enough.
 The velocity and complexity of change is happening at a staggering pace, with emerging markets, continuing economic volatility, off-shoring and increasing regulatory requirements adding to an already complicated information security environment.”

 Threat level continues to rise